- Numerous commodities used in mainstream cosmetics are linked to ESG risks across every continent

 - Given the depth and breadth of the cosmetics supply chain, tracing and monitoring the tiers of production is virtually impossible

 - Companies are relying on certification schemes to help them address ESG issues, but these schemes cannot guarantee the absence of risk

-Production of key cosmetic ingredients reveals serious supply chain risks
+Production of key ingredients reveals serious cosmetics supply chain risks

 We investigated the environmental, social and governance (ESG) risks associated with commodity-based ingredients commonly used in best-selling products in five categories of cosmetics from face cream to lipstick.
 What we found was that there was at least one high-risk commodity in each product’s ingredient list, with risks ranging from child labour and deforestation through to corruption.